EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 So, to sum up this excursion in the amazing land of the Perl web
-frameworks: if you build something from scratch, go with Mojolicious, it's your best bet.
-If nothing else, it's super-easy to install, with basically no dependencies.
-However, there's no need to make a religion out of it.
+frameworks: if you build something from scratch, go with Mojolicious, it’s your best bet.
+If nothing else, it’s super-easy to install, with basically no dependencies.
+However, there’s no need to make a religion out of it.
 Rewriting code without a clear gain is a waste of time and money.
 A good developer should still be able to write maintainable code with the existing tools.